kevinpurdy/home-assistant-ds18b20/README.md

 This is expected to run on a Raspberry Pi - tested on both the Pi4 and Pi2.

-Connect a single DS18b20 1-Wire sensor to the Pi's 3V3, GPIO4 (pin 7) and GND pins, with a 4.7K resistor between 3V3 and GPIO4.
+Connect DS18b20 1-Wire sensor(s) to the Pi's 3V3, GPIO4 (pin 7) and GND pins, with a 4.7K resistor between 3V3 and GPIO4.

+Enable 1-wire.

 ## Installation